wbamberg/idl-reference/docs/nsITableEditor.md

   or return the parent TD or TH if selection is inside a table cell
   Returns null if no table element is found.

-@param aTagName         The tagname of returned element
-                        Note that "td" will be returned if name
-                        is actually "th"
-@param aCount           How many table elements were selected
-                        This tells us if we have multiple cells selected
-                          (0 if element is a parent cell of selection)
-@return                 The table element (table, row, or first selected cell)